florisvanvugt/biobabel/paper/paper.md

 # Acknowledgements

+This work was supported by a pilot project grant from the *Centre Interdisciplinaire de Recherche sur le Cerveau et l'Apprentissage* (CIRCA), Montreal, QC, Canada.

 Mihaela Felezeu and Alex Nieva at BRAMS provided helpful tutorials on using all manners of biosignals.
 Inspiration for `biobabel` was taken from [`nibabel`](https://nipy.org/nibabel/) which is a Python library able to read virtually any neuroimaging file format in the known universe, and making it available in a unified Python interface [@nibabel]. `biobabel` also builds on the strengths of a range of packages such as `matplotlib` [@matplotlib], `numpy` [@numpy] and `pandas` [@pandas].
 I want to thank the contributors of all those packages for their excellent work.